liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

 - Consider LiveData transformations https://proandroiddev.com/clean-easy-new-how-to-architect-your-app-part-4-livedata-transformations-f0fd9f313ec6

+- Need a way to provide ways to combine state machine, in order to support list ViewData?

 - I feel like formatting and storing state should be all part of the responsibility of the edit text.

 - What if machines were aware of their parents (such as MachineLinker or Config),